Can Dogs Eat Cheerios? Here Is What You Need To Know

 Although the American Heart Association encourages the use of Cheerios, it shouldn’t necessarily be the first choice regarding dog food.
 It is obviously a good choice for human food but not for your dog.
 A dog owner might think since it is safe for him, it is okay for his dog to consume too.

 Going to get more information from the vet is a good idea.
 You can trust the information you get from the vet rather than some commercial advertisement trying to sell their product.
+As a bonus, perhaps he or she will give you other useful information: "can your dog eat beans, shrimp, and white chocolate?"

 Does The Dog Get Any Nutritional Benefit From Cheerios?